-Section 6: Introduction to Financial Feasibility
+Chapter 6: Introduction to Financial Feasibility

 - Real estate is a business, and like any business, financial success means generating a profit, a return on investment, that can be justified based on the risks taken and alternative investments. - Real estate revenue is created by "selling" space, usually on a temporary basis via a lease.
 This expected revenue is known as Effective Gross Income. - A profit is realized from real estate revenue after paying the costs to create and maintain that space.
-In real estate, revenue remaining after subtracting out operating costs is referred to as Net Operating Income, NOI. - Real estate financial analysis further breaks down income by removing capital and leasing costs to report Cash Flow before Financing, and then removes debt payments to report Cash Flow after Financing. - Positive cash flow is important, but is only the first step to ensuring a good investment.
+In real estate, revenue remaining after subtracting out operating and capital costs is referred to as Net Operating Income, NOI. - Real estate financial analysis further breaks down cash flow by removing debt payments to report Cash Flow after Financing. - Positive cash flow is important but is only the first step to ensuring a good investment.
 The return, or cash flow relative to the investment, must be large enough to justify the risks being taken.
-Real estate financial analysis looks at various return metrics, but Return on Investment (ROI) and Return on Cash (ROC) are two of the most common. - Cap Rate, the ratio of NOI to property value, is perhaps the most commonly used real estate ratio, and is used to compare property values and demonstrate risk.
+Real estate financial analysis looks at various return metrics but Return on Investment (ROI) and Return on Cash (i.e., Cash on Cash Return) are two of the most common. - Cap Rate, the ratio of NOI to property value, is perhaps the most commonly used real estate ratio, and is used to compare property values and demonstrate risk. - At times, development projects that provide an economic or social benefit do not generate enough income or value to justify the cost of development.
+For these projects to proceed the developer will typically need to secure sources of gap financing to make a project work.